 The Canopy is home to Lane Cove’s premier fine dining, food and beverage destinations conveniently located within the busy Lane Cove village amongst the active high street commercial and retail precinct.

 The Canopy offers a unique environment for the community and retailers to converge within a purpose built facility that provides convenience and atmosphere for day and night trading and activities.
-Overlooking the manicured open green space, The Canopy offers an abundance of light and functional casual and formal dining options, with the added bonus of park activities for all ages and a purpose built stage for entertainment and events.
+Overlooking the manicured open green space, The Canopy is home to an abundance of light and functional casual and formal dining options, with the added bonus of park activities for all ages and a purpose built stage for entertainment and events.